-The Honors Scholars Program was built on the tradition of mentoring undergraduates in research and other scholarly activity that has been emphasized at UNCW for over 40 years.
+The Honors Scholars Program was built on the tradition of mentoring undergraduates in research and other scholarly activity that has been emphasized at UNCW for 50 years.
 In 1965, the first student graduated from UNCW "with honors" by completing a rigorous two semester independent project under the supervision of a faculty mentor.
-Since that time, over 1600 students have completed the requirements to graduate from UNCW with the honors in the major distinction.
+Since that time, over 2,000 students have completed the requirements to graduate from UNCW with the honors in the major distinction.

 The Honors College attracts and retains academically talented students, offering a powerful learning experience by encouraging curiosity, critical thinking, and independent work skills, that together contribute to creating a community of honors scholars on campus.
 The College is committed to offering opportunities to students as they pursue their academic passions in college.
 The vision of the program is to encourage and support life-long learning, including a global perspective.

-Students in the Honors College complete at least 20% of their UNCW coursework at the honors level.
-This includes at least 12 hours of honors sections of university studies courses, 8 hours of honors seminars (honors freshman seminar, honors enrichment/experiential seminars and honors interdisciplinary seminar), and 6 hours of undergraduate research or creative scholarship in the major (499), as well as additional hours at honors level.
+Students in the Honors College complete 23% of their UNCW coursework at the honors level.
+This includes at least 12 hours of honors sections of university studies courses, 8 hours of honors seminars (honors freshman seminar, honors enrichment/experiential seminars and honors interdisciplinary seminar), and 6 hours of undergraduate research or creative scholarship in the major (499), as well as 3 additional hours (student choice) at honors level.

 |Honors College with UNCW and UNCW seal||UNCW logos|